10 Focused Assessment – Cardiovascular System

 • Thrills- these are the vibrations of loud cardiac murmurs.
 Thrills occur with turbulent blood flow.

-• The finger pads are more sensitive in detecting pulsations.
-Use the finger pads of index and middle fingers and apply light pressure on the pulsation site.
-If pulses cannot be felt, a Doppler to amplify the sounds can be used.
+• If pulses cannot be felt, a Doppler to amplify the sounds can be used.
 While palpating the artery, note the rate (normal 60-100 beats/min), rhythm (normal: regular), amplitude (normal: easily palpable, 2+), and contour (normal: smooth and rounded).

 Pulse Amplitude (strength): 0 = absent; 1+ = decreased, barely palpable; 2+ = normal; 3+ = Full volume; 4+ = bounding pulse